-I offer Integrative counselling to adults from the Turner Centre in Colchester, covering a wide range of issues.
+I offer Integrative counselling to adults and young people from a confidential and non-judgemental space in Colchester, covering a wide range of issues.

 Are you struggling with issues at the moment and can't see how things will change?

 Do you feel nobody listens or understands you?